sbarih2/Project-Management/Final Papers/TEMPLATE-TAESEOK-KANG.md

 To ensure the project's relevance and influence in the ever-changing U.S. real estate sector, it will be essential to  enable the continuous integration for the live information, innovate modeling methodologies, and adhere to ethical principles.

+## <a name="Intro"></a>Introduction

+While researching the house prices in the United States because of the parent chores, My parent seem to struggle to decide whether it is a good time to buy or sell the house.
+How can house price prediction machine learning model can help people as an open source platform Informed Buying and Selling Decisions: Potential homebuyers can use house price predictions to make informed decisions about when and where to buy a property.
+Sellers can also benefit by pricing their homes competitively based on market trends.
+Financing: House price predictions can aid individuals in financial planning.
+Knowing the potential future value of a property can help homeowners plan for future expenses, investmenial Plats, and retirement.
+Real Estate Investment: Investors can use house price predictions to identify lucrative investment opportunities.
+Predicting the appreciation of property values helps investors make strategic decisions about buying, holding, or selling real estate assets.
+Risk Management: Financial institutions and mortgage lenders can use house price predictions to assess the risk associated with loans.
+This helps in making informed decisions about lending and managing potential financial risks